 sklearn.model_selection.train_test_split(), we recommend

-using the Dask version for performance reasons.
-There are two major difference that let make the Dask version
+using the Dask version for performance reasons: the Dask version is faster

 First, the Dask version shuffles blockwise.
 In a distributed setting, shuffling between blocks may require sending large amounts of data between machines, which can be slow.
 However, if there’s a strong pattern in your data, you’ll want to perform a full shuffle.